Bounded Model Checking for Unbounded Client Server Systems

-A marking $M$ of a Petri Net is a fuction $M : P \rightarrow \aleph_0$.
-A Petri Net (system) is a tuple $PN=(N,M_0)$ where $N$ is a Petri Net structure and $M_0$ is an initial marking.
-A transition $t$ is \emph{enabled} at marking $M$, if for each pre-place $p$ of $t$ we have $M(p) \geq W(p,t)$.
-A new marking is obtained when an enabled transition is \emph{fired}, and is obtained by removing $W(p,t)$ tokens from each pre-place $p$ of $t$, and adding $W(t,p)$ tokens to each post-place $p$ of $t$, leaving tokens in the remaining places as it is.
+\begin{definition}[Enabledness Rule] A transition $t$ is enabled at marking $M$ when $\forall p\in P, M(p)\geq \prefun_N (t,p)$. \end{definition} The \emph{enabledness rule} is a prerequisite for firing a transition $t$.
+On the firing of $t$, the successor of the current marking is obtained according to its pre and post conditions, i.e., by removing $F(p,t)$ tokens from each $p \in \pre{t}$ and adding $F(t,p')$ tokens to each $p' \in \post{t}$, leaving tokens in the remaining places as they are.